 There’s a plethora of information and tools out there to help you with your influencer discovery and campaign management needs.
-But when it comes tracking your campaign performance, it can feel like you’re diving headfirst into a bottomless pit of the unknown.
+But when it comes to tracking your campaign performance, not many marketers are confident about how to proceed.

 YouTube, Instagram, or Snapchat, an influencer can be on any platform.
 However, the content you create in collaboration with them should be able to benefit your social media profiles as well.
 While it may seem like an elementary metric, brand awareness has a significant role to play when it comes to marketing.

 Tracking your social media growth is a relatively easy influencer marketing KPI to measure.
 Measuring the effectiveness of an influencer campaign aimed at driving social media growth involves some manual tracking.
 This is particularly important if you want to attribute any spikes in growth to a particular influencer.